Last Updated on: 6th October 2023, 11:54 am

 Fill And Test The Fridge

-A full fridge will maintain a more stable temperature, so fill it with 2-liter bottles of water.
-Test the stability of the temperature inside the fridge with a reliable thermometer to monitor it when it’s empty and full.
+A full fridge will maintain a stable temperature, so fill it with 2-liter water bottles.
+Test the stability of the temperature inside the refrigerator with a reliable thermometer to monitor it when it’s empty and full.

 Don’t use a fridge with more than a 2 degrees Celsius difference from the actual temperature.
 Alternatively, adjust the fridge thermostat to account for the differential.